#WeAreCurious

 Not having access to on-site studios meant we had to get creative with campaign videos using MS Teams recordings

-#wearecurious was structured in 4 work streams that came together to engage the curious minds across and beyond Novartis, build our curiosity ecosystem and help bring to life our commitment to Go BIG on Learning, because we know that it is a catalyst for growth, discovery, and the innovation that drives our business in its purest form.
-Those workstreams were:
+#WeAreCurious was structured in 4 work streams that came together to engage the curious minds across and beyond Novartis, build our curiosity ecosystem and help bring to life our cultural commitment to Go BIG on Learning:

 • Capturing Learning Hours in new ways helps us see that learning happens anywhere and anytime